You can use a Flow visualization with the Mobile Device Type dimension.

 If a customer downgrades from Ultimate, they will no longer have access to stitched data.
 All previously stitched data will be removed.
 This means the CDA virtual report suites will now reflect no cross-device stitching.
 Data will look similar to the original unstitched report suite.

 CDA uses a complex parallel processing pipeline, with multiple dependent components.
 A data mismatch of approximately 1% for the total number of hits between the original report suite and the CDA virtual report suite is expected.
-It has minimal impact on the cross-device capabilities.

 The number of the ‘Identified People’ metric can be slightly higher if the identifier prop/eVar value runs into a hash collision.